 Fabrics are either natural or synthetic with some blends, cotton is the dominant natural fiber and polyester is the dominant synthetic fiber.

 Fabric pre-sprays are usually a blend of surfactants, solvents, and ingredients that determine the pH of the formula.

-Cottons need to be cleaned at a neutral pH of 6 to 8.
-Synthetic fabrics are usually cleaned with moderate alkalinity pH in the range of 9 to 10.
+Cotton needs to be cleaned at a neutral pH of 6 to 8.
+Synthetic fabrics are usually cleaned with moderate alkalinity pH of 9 to 10.